Rates and Rate Groups

 Mark rates as inactive

-Rates cannot be deleted if they have already been used in a project budget, or allocated to an time or expense transaction.
-Mark the rate as 'inactive' to stop it appearing in drop down lists for future use.
+Rates cannot be deleted if they have already been used in a project budget, or allocated to a time or expense transaction.
+Mark the rate as 'inactive' to stop it appearing in dropdown lists for future use.

 Mark the rate(s) as 'inactive' by: